Elle was interviewed by CBS 5 to honor her special day.

 She is the youngest of three daughters.
 Her last name was Jones.
 Her father, a Norwegian immigrant worked as a contractor.
 Her mother, a Swedish immigrant was a stay-at-home mom.

 Elle and Edward (her future husband) were childhood sweethearts.
 Both graduated from Lake View High School in Chicago.
 During high school, Elle was a clothing model for Marshall Fields and other department stores in Chicago.
-After high school, she attended the Chicago Academy of Art (might be the American Academy of Art in Chicago) where she studied painting and sketching.
+After high school, she attended an art academy in the Windy City where she studied painting and sketching.
 Edward worked in the insurance business as a safety engineer.

 She and Edward married in 1939.
 They adopted their daughter Merrie in 1948 who was a toddler at the time.
 The McGinnis family moved to the Osterhout Lake area near Grand Junction, Mich., in 1953.
 Elle used to write a community news column for one of the local papers.